-- Internal combustion engine particulars (refer to Appendix 3 "Internal Combustion Engine Approval Application Form and Data Sheet" to Section 5 "Machinery", Part IV "Technical Supervision during Manufacture of Products" of the Rules for Technical Supervision during Construction of Ships and Manufacture of Materials and Products for Ships in compliance with Annex 3 to IACS UT 44 (Rev. 9 Dec 2015)) or Technical conditions
+- 1 Internal combustion engine particulars (refer to Appendix 3 " Internal Combustion Engine Type Approval Application Form and Basic Data Sheet" to Section 5 "Machinery", Part IV "Technical Supervision during Manufacture of Products" of the Rules for Technical Supervision during Construction of Ships and Manufacture of Materials and Products for Ships in compliance with Annex 3 to IACS UR M44 (Rev.9, Corr.2, Nov.
+2016)) or Technical Specification

 - 2 Engine cross section

 - 3 Engine longitudinal section

 - 4 Bedplate and crankcase of cast design

 - 5 Thrust bearing assembly1

 - 6 Frame/framebox/gearbox of cast design2

 - 7 Tie rod

 - 8 Connecting rod

 - 9 Connecting rod, assembly3

 - 10 Crosshead, assembly3

 - 11 Piston rod, assembly3

 - 12 Piston, assembly3

 - 13 Cylinder jacket/block of cast design2

 - 14 Cylinder cover, assembly3

 - 15 Cylinder liner

 - 16 Counterweights (if not integral with crankshaft), including fastening

 - 17 Camshaft drive, assembly3

 - 18 Flywheel

 - 19 Fuel oil injection pump

-- Shielding and insulation of exhaust pipes and other parts of high temperature which may be impinged as a result of a fuel system failure, assembly
+- 20 Shielding and insulation of exhaust pipes and other parts of high temperature which may be impinged as a result of a fuel system failure, assembly

-For electronically controlled engines, construction and arrangement of:
+- For electronically controlled engines, construction and arrangement of:

-- 21 Control valves - 22 High-pressure pumps - 23 Drive for high pressure pumps - 24 Operation and service manuals4 - 25 FMEA (for engine control system)5 - 26 Production specifications for castings and welding (sequence) - 27 Evidence of quality control system for engine design and in service maintenance - 28 Quality requirements for engine production - 29 Type approval certification for environmental tests, control components6 - 1If integral with engine and not integrated in the bedplate. - 2Only for one cylinder or one cylinder configuration. - 3Including identification (e.g. drawing number) of components.
+- 21 Control valves

+- 22 High-pressure pumps

+- 23 Drive for high pressure pumps

+- 24 Operation and service manuals4

+- 25 FMEA (for engine control system)5

+- 26 Production specifications for castings and welding (sequence)

+- 27 Evidence of quality control system for engine design and in service maintenance

+- Quality requirements for engine production

+- 29 Type approval certification for environmental tests, control components6
-4Operation and service manuals are to contain maintenance requirements (servicing and repair) including details of any special tools and gauges that are to be used with their fitting/settings together with any test requirements on completion of maintenance.

-gauges that are to be used with their fitting/settings together with any test requirements on completion of maintenance.
+4Operation and service manuals are to contain maintenance requirements (servicing and repair) including details of any special tools and gauges that are to be used with their fitting/settings together with any test requirements on completion of maintenance gauges that are to be used with their fitting/settings together with any test requirements on completion of maintenance.